craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 		- GME-000-5 is an identical instance to the others, excepting it is attuned to 'Mechanis', and when activated will have a series of effects, which are currently unknown.
 This instance is currently undiscovered.

-		- GME-000-6 is an identical instance to the others, excepting it is attuned to 'The Abyss', and when activated will emit a dark putrid fog, and display the sight of a huge stone-brick bridge.
-The fog is toxic, and will cause significant internal damage.
+		- GME-000-6 is an identical instance to the others, excepting it is attuned to 'Abyss', and when activated will emit a dark putrid fog, and display the sight of a huge stone-brick bridge.
+The fog is toxic, and will cause significant lasting organ damage when ingested.
 GME-000-6 was delivered to the Guild by 'the Hatdroppers' at Containment Conference 000.

 		- GME-000-7 is an identical instance to the others, excepting it is attuned to 'Baator', and when activated will have a series of effects, which are currently unknown.
 This instance is currently undiscovered.